-Ninety-five per cent of trainee teachers passed the first national numeracy tests
+Ninety-five per cent of trainee teachers passed the first national numeracy tests, the Government announced this week.

 Some 21,755 of the 22,900 trainees who sat the tests on June 1 achieved the 60 per cent pass rate.
 The 1,145 trainees who failed have four more opportunities to achieve the standard, a requirement for all newly-qualified teachers.